What Your Doctor Needs to Know About Diagnosing ADHD in Adults

 “The best way to find a competent clinician,” Dr. Dodson says, “is to start either with the ADDitude website’s ADHD Directory, or go to a CHADD or NADDA meeting.
 These are people who are just a couple of years ahead of you and they can tell you who’s good [for adult ADHD] and who’s not.”

 Physicians unfamiliar with making a mental health diagnosis should refer patients to either a psychiatrist or psychologist who is trained to diagnose and treat ADHD and its comorbid conditions.

 Dr. Russell Barkley is a clinical professor of psychiatry and pediatrics at the Medical University of South Carolina.
 When adult patients ask him questions about why they should try medication to manage their ADHD, he says he begins his reply with two important words: “Medication works,” he says.
 “When you find the right medicine, you can experience substantial improvements in your ADHD symptoms.”

 The same medications used to treat children who have ADHD are also used to treat adults.
 Stimulants like Ritalin, Concerta, Vyvanse, or Adderall, comprise the first line of treatment, not the last resort, Dodson says.

 “About 80 percent of adults with ADHD have some kind of co-occurring condition that complicates the treatment of their ADHD,” says Novotni.
 She warns that not treating all of the problems leaves the patient struggling and frustrated.

 Debra Brooks was a treatment holdout — at first.
-Depressed about her diagnosis, she says, “for about six weeks, I flailed.
+Upset about her diagnosis, she says, “for about six weeks, I flailed.
 I resisted starting medication.
 But then I remembered what the neurologist who diagnosed me had said: ‘Why did you pay me $1,400 if you didn’t want my advice?'”

 After starting a medication regimen, every patient should consider working with an experienced psychologist, psychiatrist, or life coach, says CHADD director Meyer.
 These professionals can help people with ADHD learn behavioral, time-management, and organizational strategies to enhance their quality of life.